How a Large Language Model works

 Modern frameworks (OpenAI function calling, Anthropic tool use) work roughly like this:

-1. A list of available tools (name, description, JSON schema of parameters) is prepended to the system prompt.
+1. A list of available tools is prepended to the system prompt.

 Chain-of-thought reasoning